Computational Expressions in Java

 Sure, showing off these techniques with a simple calculation isn’t really fair.
 Computational expressions are tools for code that would otherwise become messy—especially in real-world scenarios, when things get gnarly fast.

-Computational expressions works for Optionals as well.
+Computational expressions work for Optionals as well.
 It’s a neat way to deal with many Optionals, which otherwise easily becomes complex.

 print(OptionalExpression.of(getUserId(loginName))